-The proposed amendment is deemed to be in the public interest because it will provide employment, and storage options so that residential properties are not overcrowded with personal items resulting in blight from items stored outside.
+The proposed amendment is not deemed to be in the public interest because it would convert land available for housing to a commercial use. will provide employment, and storage options so that residential properties are not overcrowded with personal items resulting in blight from items stored outside.